juzoff/Factors-Influencing-Airbnb-Pricing-in-Barcelona-A-Predictive-Analysis-Using-Linear-Regression/README.md

 This project analyzes the Barcelona Airbnb listings dataset to identify key factors influencing pricing in the city's short-term rental market.
 It explores property attributes like location, amenities, and host characteristics, using linear regression to quantify the relationship between these factors and nightly prices.

 # Assignment Outcome: Comparison of Models
 The below section presents a comparison of two types of regression models—**Linear Regression** and **Random Forest**—evaluated through various iterations.
-Below is a detailed summary of the model performances, showing improvements from the initial models to the final versions.
+Below is a detailed summary of the model performances, showing improvements from the first/initial models to the final versions.

 ---